heinrich-edelmann/for_work/python/jupyter_notebook/project1_DataPreparation/read_me.txt

 -- the files are organized as follows:

--Lösung Aufgabe 1  →  the jupyter notebook containing the python code -PräsentationAufgabe1  →  powerpoint prasentation of the data analysis -Aufgabe 1 - IMDB Top 250.xlsx  →   the excel table with the data -Aufgabe 1 - IMDB Top 250.docx  →  the exercises and questions
+-Lösung_Aufgabe1  →  the jupyter notebook containing the python code -PräsentationAufgabe1  →  powerpoint prasentation of the data analysis -Aufgabe 1 - IMDB Top 250.xlsx  →   the excel table with the data -Aufgabe 1 - IMDB Top 250.docx  →  the exercises and questions